-After round after round of interviews, tests, meeting the team, you’ve have finally landed your dream job!
+After rounds of interviews, tests, and meeting the team, you’ve finally landed your dream job!
 Congratulations.
-Now comes the final part – it’s time to negotiate your job offer.
+Now comes the final part – it’s time to negotiate your offer.

 With any job offer, you need to negotiate your compensation package.
 If the thought makes you nervous, you’re in good company.
-Remember that employers actually expect you to negotiate.
-When we plan our attack, we instantly start to think about money, but there are numerous other benefits that you also can consider.
+Remember that employers expect you to negotiate.
+When we plan our strategy, we instantly think about money, but there are numerous other benefits that should also be considered.
 These benefits often come at no, or low, cost to your company.
 Don’t let fear hold you back; great benefits can make your new job even better than you hoped!

-Here are the top things to negotiate as part of your job offer.
+Here are some important things to negotiate as part of your job offer:

 Know what’s important to you

-Before you even start interviewing, you need to know what benefits are important to you and will make a difference in your life.
-By knowing in advance what you want and need, you will be better prepared to negotiate for them.
+Before you even start interviewing, you need to know which benefits are important to you and will make a difference in your life.
+By knowing in advance what you want and need, you will be better prepared to negotiate.
 It helps to have a good idea of industry and country standards, as that gives you leverage in negotiations.

 A better title

-Let’s be honest, there are a couple of job titles that just don’t look that good on your professional profile.
-While you can’t have a C-suite title in a “Secretary” role, “Corporate Executive Assistant” does sound better and it still fits your job description.
-Ask to have a title change that accurately reflects the work you are doing.
-As a bonus it will help you in the future when you start your next job search.
+Let’s be honest, there are some job titles that just don’t look that impressive on your professional profile.
+While you can’t have a C-suite title in a “Secretary” role, “Corporate Executive Assistant” sounds better and still fits your job description.
+Ask to have a title change that accurately reflects the work you do.
+As a bonus, it will help you in the future when you start your next job search.